-Considering the large number of contemporary Brunanburh accounts, there are discouragingly few useful clues to help find the battlefield.
-Just about the only certainty is that the battle was fought in modern northern England, although even this has some dissenters.
+Considering the quantity of contemporary Brunanburh accounts, there are discouragingly few useful clues to help find the battlefield.
+Just about the only certainty is that the battle was fought in the north of modern England, although even this has some dissenters.
 Here are the other locational clues: